olehyev138/diverst-devv/client/docs/tests.md

 ### Components

+##### Things to test

-- produces no console errors
+- That it produces no console errors
-- behavior
+- That it renders correctly (snapshot)
+- Renders the correct children
-- ui is as expected
+- Lifecycle hooks (mounting, unmounting) behave as expected
-- uses proptypes
+- Behavior (responds to user input as expected, dispatches the correct actions)

-#### Connected vs unconnected
+##### Connected vs unconnected

+- TODO

+##### Testing styled Material-UI components

+- TODO

-#### Snapshot testing
+##### Snapshot testing

-- Snapshot testing _is_ useful and can be applied to much more then just UI.
-It is important however to use it _properly_.
-It is most useful as a general regression test.
-To quickly run after changing things to see if anything has broke.
-It is also important to not get into a habit of _automatically_ updating the snapshot.
-This defeats the entire purpose of course.
+- Snapshot testing is most useful as a form of regression testing.
+To quickly see if anything has broken after adding new code.

+- Snapshots should not be used with a component that is constantly changing, still in active development, etc.

+- Do not get in a habit of 'automatically' updating a snapshot.
+If a snapshot test fails, ensure that it _should_ fail, understand why its failing and only then update it.

+- Snapshot testing is most often used as a way to ensure UI consistency, however it can be used with almost any sort of output that you want to test for consistency.